zeniuseducation/poly-euler/README.md

 SML 17 msecs
 C Benchmark using sieve 0.9ms
 Swift naive using Int32 10ms
-Swift using sieves 0.7ms NEW RECORD!!
+Swift using sieves 0.7ms
+Julia using sieves 0.7ms

 ##### Problem no 8